jagadeesh312/smart-billing-system/README.md

 # smart-billing-system
-A smart billing website project – planning and documentation phase
+A smart billing website project
-# Smart Billing System

 Today I created this repository to start building a Smart Billing System website.